nickel-lang/organist/README.md

 2. It shows where the contract was enforced.
 This is inside the `nix.ncl` lib, but those are readable contract definitions, instead of an internal function building a derivation.
-3. It shows the actual value of the expression evaluated to.
-This is not very useful here, because `packages` is already a string literal, but would be if packages would be a more complex expression.
+3. It shows the actual value the expression evaluated to.
+This is not very useful here, because `packages` is already a string literal, but would be if `packages` was a compound expression.

-This report is made possible by contracts, a runtime validation feature.
-Here, the contract is slapped on top of our `shell.ncl` transparently by the `nix.ncl` library.
+This report is made possible by contracts, a runtime validation feature of Nickel.
+Here, a contract is slapped on top of our `shell.ncl` transparently by the `nix.ncl` library.

-No one would probably make this specific error in practice.
-However, while the current contracts of `nickel-nix` are rather minimal, this example shows the potential of encoding the domain knowledge and constraints of Nix inside Nickel to improve the troubleshooting experience.
-While one could also implement some validation capabilities in Nix, the native contracts of Nickel have specific interpreter support, helping to better track errors across data and functions calls, and providing good error reporting out of the box.
-Contracts can be written in a fairly lightweight and natural way, like data schemas: this hopefully lowers the barrier to have a more comprehensive validation story.
+While this precise error is a tad artificila, and the current contracts of `nickel-nix` are minimalists, the point is to demonstrate the _potential_ of encoding the domain knowledge and constraints of Nix inside Nickel, in order to improve the troubleshooting experience.

+While one could also implement validation capabilities in Nix (as is done in NixOS modules), the native contracts of Nickel have specific interpreter support, which helps to:
+- better track errors across data and functions calls
+- easily and succintly specify new contracts
+- provide good error reporting out of the box

+Contracts can be written in a fairly lightweight and natural way, like data
+schemas: this hopefully lowers the barrier to have a more comprehensive validation story.

 [^1]: You can read the
   [announcement of the first release](https://www.tweag.io/blog/2022-03-11-nickel-first-release/).